 In January 2010, Honduras Conference hosted the first international General Conference to be held outside of North America.
 The General Conference drew United Brethren leaders from 9 of the 10 national conferences, plus representatives from several mission districts.

 Honduras Conference was instrumental in sending ministers to start Nicaragua Conference in the 1960s.
 They also provide oversight of the El Salvador mission district, which consists of about 6 churches.

-Rev. Juanita Chavez was first elected superintendent of Honduras Conference in 2009.
+Rev. Neptaly Ponce was elected superintendent of Honduras Conference in 2018.

 Honduras is about the size of Ohio.
 About half of the 8 million people are Catholic.
 Perhaps a third (and growing) are evangelical Christians.

 In 1929, Rev. James Elliott left his native Belize to pastor several English-speaking churches for the English Methodist Church on the north coast of Honduras.
 A year later, the Methodists abandoned their work in that country, but Elliott remained to pastor those now-independent congregations.

 During the next 15 years, he searched for a group willing to assume supervision of his churches.
 Finally, in 1944, he came in contact with the United Brethren in Christ denomination, which took a great interest in starting something in Honduras.
 Beginning in 1947, North American workers–Don and Leora Ackerman, Betty Brown, and others–were sent to teach in Elliott’s school in La Ceiba and to help in the churches.